sngpranay/portaldocs/portal-sdk/generated/index-portalfx-extension-deployment.md

     1. No hosting COGS
     1. Reduced development cost – focus on building the domain specifics of your extension rather than spending time on figuring out deployment

-<a name="extension-hosting-service-server-side-code"></a>
+<a name="resiliency-and-failover-server-side-code"></a>
-### Server Side Code
+#### Server Side Code

 If your extension has server-side code, you will need to do some pre-requisite work before on-boarding Extension Hosting service:
-1. Change the relative controller URLs to absolute URLS.
-The Controllers will deploy a new server-only service that will be behind Traffic Manager.
+1. In most cases Controllers are legacy and it is easy to get rid of Controllers.
+One advantage of getting rid of controllers is that all your Clients such Ibiza and powershell will now have consistent experience.
-1. In most cases Controllers are legacy and it is easy to get away by:
+    In order to get rid of controllers you can follow either of these approach:
     1. If the functionality is already available from another service
     1. By Hosting serverside code within existing RP

-    1. Request functionality to be added to the Shell if it is generic enough to be reusable by other extensions
+1. If getting rid of Controllers is not a short terms task, you can change the relative controller URLs to absolute URLS.
-        1. This should be a last resort
+    The Controllers will deploy a new server-only service that will be behind Traffic Manager.

-        1. The bar to accept new server-side code will be very high
+    Here is a sample Code Flow: http://codeflow/Client/CodeFlow2010.application?server=http://codeflow/Services/DiscoveryService.svc&review=chanchak-40c91e05a8554d4fbda73f1aa98ae25b

-<a name="extension-hosting-service-sdk-version"></a>
+<a name="resiliency-and-failover-sdk-version"></a>
-### SDK Version
+#### SDK Version
 Use Portal SDK 5.0.302.454 or above

 For the extension to be hostable by the hosting service some artifacts need to be generated at build time.
 Those artifacts will only be generated if using a recent SDK version.

-<a name="how-it-works"></a>
+<a name="resiliency-and-failover-how-it-works"></a>
-# How it works
+#### How it works
 The hosting service consists of two components:

 * Content unbundler: